 With planned investment of R$ 4,8 billion, the Serra Azul Unit's production capacity will reach 29 million tons of iron ore per year.
-The forecast is that the new plant at the Serra Azul Unit will be operational by 2014.
 The new Serra Azul Unit plant will be the first in Brazil capable of processing compact itabirite, a type of rock which is abundant in the region, and previously considered as reject.

 For the shipping of production, the new iron ore processing plant will have a slurry pipeline approximately seven kilometers long, which will link the mine to the company’s new rail terminal, which will be built along side the MRS railroad.
 The project also envisages water pipelines and a power transmission structure.